How to write every day? Many of us — aspiring writers, bloggers, freelancers — ask this question every day.

 How did my writing journey start?

 The love for literature was installed in me when I was a little girl.
 I loved reading.
-I wrote rhyming poems and wrote my daily personal account in my diary.
+I wrote rhyming poems and my daily personal account in my diary.
 I thought of myself as artistic.
-But then I was so good at science and mathematics that it was hard for anyone to ignore, even me.
+But I was so good at science and mathematics that no one could ignore my science aptitude, not even me.
 I wrote the most difficult engineering entrance exam and cracked it.
 I studied to become a software engineer.

 I worked in corporates and startups for years, intermittently traveling, quitting and shifting jobs and cities, working in restaurants, blogging, food blogging, writing.
 Never being at ease with the corporate part of my life, I quit my job and went to South America in 2016 to teach and travel.
 I had decided that I would write every day.
 So, I taught and wrote, daily.